techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 travis version
 ```

 Making use of [Travis CI](https://travis-ci.org/) requires a GitHub account.
 As you previously created one to fork the symfony-blog tutorial, you don't need to create another.
-So head over to Travis-ci to [sign up](https://travis-ci.org/).
+So let's head over to Travis-ci to [sign up](https://travis-ci.org/).

 Once the account is created at [Travis CI](https://travis-ci.org/), we should see a profile page, that contains the list of our Github repositories.
 All we need to do is toggle our specific repository to on.